Nannakaroliina/PWP/README.md

 ## Required dependencies

+The project is using Python 3.10.
-To keep all requirements and pinned requirements up-to-date this project uses pip-tools and requirements.in file to provide all needed dependencies which needs to be installed:
+To keep all requirements and pinned requirements up-to-date, this project uses pip-tools and requirements.in file to provide all needed dependencies which needs to be installed: